awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-tables.md

   The name of the table\.
 For Hive compatibility, this name is entirely lowercase\.
 + `VersionIds` – *Required:* An array of UTF\-8 strings, not more than 100 strings\.

   A list of the IDs of versions to be deleted\.
+A `VersionId` is a string representation of an integer\.
+Each version is incremented by 1\.

 **Response**
 + `Errors` – An array of [TableVersionError](#aws-glue-api-catalog-tables-TableVersionError) objects\.